Pupil Premium & Year 7 Catch Up

 An_Unequal_Playing_Field_report.pdf (publishing.service.gov.uk)

-In the summer of 2022, of the cohort of 14 disadvantaged students, 67% achieved the Ebacc at grade 5 or above.
-Whilst this is approximately 10% below the achievement of the non-disadvantaged cohort in the school it is also 43% higher than non-disadvantaged students nationally.
-Of those students who did not achieve the Ebacc at this level the issue was predominantly the language and so the strategy for 2021 – 2024 has a focus on that aspect of the Ebacc.
+In the summer of 2024, of the cohort of 10 disadvantaged students, 90% achieved a pass in Maths and English language at grade 5+ and 100% achieved a pass in Maths and English Language at 4+.
+In addition, 70% of disadvantaged students achieved the Ebacc at grade 5 or above and 80% at grade 4 or above.
+Whilst this is approximately 5% below the achievement of the non-disadvantaged cohort in the school (at 5+) it is also 49% higher than non-disadvantaged students nationally.
+Of those students who did not achieve the Ebacc at this level the issue was predominantly the language and so the strategy for 2024 – 2027 continues to have a focus on that aspect of the Ebacc.
 Our target remains for 100% of the disadvantaged students to achieve the EBacc at the end of Year 11.

 We continued to use pupil premium money for targeted interventions to support these students.
 The role of the Director of Progress was expanded and he has become the ‘champion’ for disadvantaged students, meeting with them and supporting them both academically and with any SEMH issues.

-In addition, the challenges surrounding SEMH and well-being are still higher than pre-pandemic and this is particularly true of the disadvantaged cohort.
+The challenges surrounding SEMH and well-being are still higher than pre-pandemic and this continues to be particularly true of the disadvantaged cohort.
+The recruitment of the additional pastoral support staff to support students with SEMH has proved to be very successful.

 Externally provided programmes